-What are the Effects of Alopecia
+What Are the Effects of Alopecia?

 Children with alopecia are anything but sick.
 There is no pain associated with the hair loss and the disease is not contagious.
 Life expectancy is also not affected.

-How to Parent a Child with Alopecia?
+How to Parent a Child With Alopecia

 Ensuring that a child with Alopecia feels accepted and confident is a daunting task.
 Consider taking the help of professional counsellors who may be able to help in developing a positive image.
 Ask your child to trust you and to share everything that upsets her.
 If they experience any kind of teasing in school, do not hesitate to talk to the teachers and even the principal, if required.

 Alopecia is neither life-threatening nor contagious.
 It does not have any painful symptoms that cause physical discomfort.
-The only noticeable symptom is the hair loss.
+The only noticeable symptom is hair loss.
 This can be emotionally devastating for a child once they are adolescents.
 Parents may not be able to stop the teasing, but a parent’s support can provide a positive outlet so that the child can handle the emotional stress associated with it.